 All pre-kindergarten programs choosing to transport children adhere to Mississippi Code Annotated § 37-41-3.
 All liability and related expenses are the responsibility of the pre-kindergarten program.
 The National Highway Transportation Safety Association(NHTSA), Federal Code: 45 CFR 1310.15 (a), requires that all head start children, children preschool age or younger ride in Child Safety Restraint Systems (CSRS).
 Child Safety Restraints include car seats, safety vests or built in child restraints such as seat belts.
-In addition to the National Highway Transportation Safety Association (NHTSA) Guidelines, the following caregiver ratio should be followed when transporting children: (Note: Refer to the Transportation Guidelines in Appendix D: Additional Program Guidelines).
+In addition to the National Highway Transportation Safety Association (NHTSA) Guidelines, the following caregiver ratio should be followed when transporting children.